LibrariesHacked/librarieshacked.github.io/_posts/2019-04-03-mobile-library-data-icalendar.md

 ## iCalendar

 What is iCalendar?
 Officially it's Internet Calendaring and Scheduling Core Object Specification.
-Although it's possible main won't have heard of it, it's likely they'll have used it in some form.
+It's possible many won't have heard of it, but it's likely they'll have used it in some form.
 Ever received an invite to a meeting by email?
 Or signed up to an Eventbrite event and been asked whether you want to add it to your calendar by clicking on a link?

 These things use a standardised format for calendar appointments.
 Whether you are on a desktop, laptop, or phone, or using Windows, iOS, or Android, it is likely that your device will have a way of interpreting that calendar appointment, and adding it to your preferred calendar software.